A Tutorial On Autonomous Vehicle Steering Controller Design, Simulation and Implementation: Vehicle Models

 \section{Vehicle Models}

-The main components of the road vehicle are the tires that provide guidance and force generation on roads.
-As such, they define the motion characteristics of the road vehicles.
-Due to the elastic structure, the tire internal characteristics are complex.
-The velocity vector of the tires at the tire-road contact patch center shows different direction than the tire heading direction at high vehicle speeds.
-The deviation of the velocity vector direction from the tire vertical plane is called tire side-slip angle (Figure \ref{fig:tire}).
+Tires are the main components of road vehicles that provide guidance and force generation on roads.
+As such, they define motion characteristics, dynamics and kinematics of road vehicles.
+Due to its elastic structure, tire motion characteristics are nonlinear and complex.
+The velocity vector of tires at the tire-road contact patch centre points a different direction than the tire heading direction at high speeds.
+The deviation of the velocity vector direction from the tire vertical plane is called tire sideslip angle (Figure \ref{fig:tire}).

-The tire side-slip angle is negligible at the low speeds and the motion of the vehicle can be well-approximated by kinematic equations.
-The kinematic models are used to design controllers for low speed maneuvers such as tight parking and in some cases for motion planning.
-Dynamical vehicle models are necessary for high speeds vehicle motion as required in urban and highway driving.
-In this chapter, we will derive vehicle controllers by using both modeling approaches.
-The kinematic and dynamic controllers will be presented from practical implementation perspective within decent but simplified theoretical framework.
+The tire sideslip angle is negligible at low speeds, and kinematic equations can approximate the vehicle's motion.
+The kinematic models are used to design controllers for low-speed maneuvers such as tight parking and, in some cases, for motion planning.
+Dynamical vehicle models are necessary for high-speed vehicle motion as required in urban and highway driving.
+In this tutorial, we derive vehicle lateral motion controllers using dynamic and kinematic modelling approaches and present the corresponding low-level lateral controllers from a practical implementation perspective.